markjnkim/es_mod/01-html/content/step-3-hero.md

   </p>
 </form>
 ```
+> **Side Note**: Notice how the attributes in the first input element are in-line vs the attributes in the second input are on new lines.
+They are both valid since HTML is white space and line break insensitive.
+This is a useful rule to use whenever there is a case when the number of attributes is high and tends to run off the screen.
+This is a way to wrap the attributes in a single column to make it easier to read.

-Let's take another look at page by opening our html file in the browser using the "Open in Default Browser" command.
+Let's take another look at page by doing a quick `Save`, then opening our html file in the browser using the "Open in Default Browser" command.
-The view should look like this:
+The view should look like this now:
 ![radio-html](./assets/step-3/200-radio-html.png)

 Notice that our radio button has been placed inside a `p` element.
 This is to ensure that the radio group stays on the same line as the question when rendered to the browser.